LinguistDeveloper/clarive/docs/en/cmd/cla-web.markdown

 `--log_file <logfile>` Name of log file.

-Subcommands supported can be displayed with the help option:

-        > cla help web

-        usage: cla [-h] [-v] [--config file] command <command-args>

-        Subcommands available for web (Start/Stop web server):

-        web-tail
-        web-start
+### web-start
-        web-stop
-        web-log
-        web-restart

-        cla help <command> to get all subcommands. cla <command> -h for command options.

-`web-start` Same as cla web, describe above.
+Same as cla web, described above.

+### web-stop

-`web-stop`  Stops the web server.
+Stops the web server.
 This call accepts the following options:

+`--no_wait_kill` The dispatcher is killed immediately, if this option is not set, web will wait 30 seconds to shutdown.

+`--keep_pidfile` - Keeps the file containing the process pid.

+### web-restart

+Restart the web server  (signal ‘HUP’ 1).

 - `--no_wait_kill` The dispatcher is killed without wait, if this option is not set, web will wait 30 seconds to shutdown.
 - `--keep_pidfile` - Keeps the file containing the process pid.

-`web-restart` Restart the web server  (signal ‘HUP’ 1).
+### web-log

-`web-log` Print logfile to screen.
+Print logfile to screen.

+### web-tail

-`web-tail` Follows log file, it accepts some arguments when called to configure the output, these are:
+Follows log file, it accepts some arguments when called to configure the output, these are:

+`--tail [lines]` Number of lines displayed, default is 500.

+`--interval [seconds]` The initial number of seconds will be spent sleeping, before the file is first checked, default is .5.

+`--maxinterval [seconds]` The maximum number of seconds that will be spent sleeping, by default is 1.

 - `--tail [lines]` Number of lines displayed, default is 500.
 - `--interval [seconds]` The initial number of seconds will be spent sleeping, before the file is first checked, default is .5.